openstack-archive/fuel-docs/pages/operations/patching-ops.rst

 * You can always check what patches are available and get instructions on how to apply them at the
   `Maintenance Update section of the Release Notes <https://docs.mirantis.com/openstack/fuel/fuel-7.0/release-notes.html#maintenance-updates>`_.
+* The changes that the patches introduce will be applied to the new OpenStack environments.

 Usage scenarios
 ---------------